 Signature and Date

-The person who actually reviews the original documents must sign and date the I-9 form, whether that person is the employer, or agent (see Remote Hires below).
+The person who reviews the original documents must sign and date the I-9 form, whether that person is the employer or an agent (see Remote Hires below).
 The employer (or agent) is not attesting to the legitimacy of the person's status, but rather to the fact that the documents presented appear to be genuine and relate to the person presenting them.